var2003/CODSOFT/README.md

-# CODSOFT
+# 🌟 CODSOFT Internship – Machine Learning

-"It's an internship at CodeSoft , The domain is ML , This repository contains collection of weekly tasks completed during my internship.”
+📂 This repository contains all the *weekly tasks* completed during my *Machine Learning Internship* at *CodeSoft*.

+💡 Each project focuses on:
+- 📊 Data preprocessing & visualization
+- 🤖 Model building & training
+- 📈 Performance evaluation

+✨ A step forward in my ML journey 🚀

+---